DaveParillo/cisc192-reader/src/chapter14/review-1.rst

 .. tb-choice::
    :name: mce_14_8

-   Take a look at the class definition of ``Date``.
+   Take a look at the class definition of ``date``.
 What are some invariants we must maintain?

    .. code-block:: cpp

-       class Date {
+       class date {
          private:
            int day;
            int month;